michaelneale/goose-app-maker-mcp/README.md

 ## Features

-- Create new web applications with custom HTML, CSS, and JavaScript
+- Create new web applications from basic instructions
 - Store apps in `~/.config/goose/app-maker-apps` directory (each app in its own subdirectory)
 - Serve web applications locally on demand
 - Open web applications in the default browser (and chromeless if possible)